Greatest Hits (Rheostatics album)

 Greatest Hits is the first studio album by Canadian rock band Rheostatics.
 Only 1,000 copies were released in 1987, and all sold out.
-The album was subsequently rereleased in 1996.
+The album was rereleased in 1996.

 Despite the album's name, it is not a greatest hits compilation in the conventional sense.
 It does, however, compile songs from the band's pre-1987 demo releases.
 The album's best known song is "The Ballad of Wendel Clark, Parts I and II", an ode to Toronto Maple Leafs player Wendel Clark.